As17-01/LungTissues/CourseWork.md

 ### Results

-The performance of Liquid Neural Networks varied across the three datasets.
-For the AdrenalMNIST3D dataset, the LTC models didn't perform well.
-The traditional CNNs were much better in terms of results, and they also required less time to train.
-However, the LTC performed better with the other two datasets.
-For the NoduleMNIST3D dataset, a Liquid Neural Network showed slightly improved results compared to its CNN counterparts.
-The rest of the models, however, performed similarly to the CNNs.
-The most significant improvement was seen with the VesselMNIST3D dataset.
-Here, the some Liquid Neural Networks greatly outperformed the traditional CNN models.
-In summary, the Liquid Neural Networks struggled with the AdrenalMNIST3D dataset, they showed comparable or even superior performance with the NoduleMNIST3D and VesselMNIST3D datasets.

-The table below compares the metrics of the top methods against public benchmarks and among various experiments.
-The results reveal big differences across the datasets.
-Liquid Time-Constant models did not do well with the AdrenalMNIST3D dataset.
-However, they produced similar or slightly superior results on the other two datasets.
-Interestingly, the advantage of having fewer parameters in the LTC models doesn't seem to offer significant benefits when compared to small convolutional networks.
-It's also important to note that Liquid Neural Networks take substantially longer to train than their CNN counterparts.
-Comparing to the recurrent neural networks, the advantages of LTC networks are more noticable - in most configurations they outperform their RNN and LSTM counterparts and they are much smaller.
-All the proposed models show better results than the public benchmarks.
+Liquid Neural Networks' performance varied across three datasets.
+On the AdrenalMNIST3D dataset, these networks struggled, with traditional CNNs delivering better results in less time.
+However, on the NoduleMNIST3D and VesselMNIST3D datasets, they showed comparable or superior performance.
+Specifically, on the NoduleMNIST3D dataset, Liquid Neural Networks slightly outperformed CNNs, while on the VesselMNIST3D dataset, they greatly surpassed traditional CNN models.
+Despite having fewer parameters, Liquid Time-Constant (LTC) models did not offer significant benefits compared to small convolutional networks.
+Moreover, they took longer to train than CNNs.
+However, when compared to recurrent neural networks, the advantages of LTC networks were more noticeable.
+In most configurations, they outperformed their RNN and LSTM counterparts and were much smaller.
+In comparison to public benchmarks, all proposed models delivered better results, despite the differences noticed across the datasets.

 ![Alt text](assets/comparison.png "Methods Comparison")